Table of Contents

 There is a right way and a wrong way to do it when purchasing a product from China to UK.
 First of all, make sure you get a purchase contract in place.
 To do this correctly, your purchase contract must contain the following:

-- Product specification including packaging, product, and instructions
+- Detailed product specification, including materials, dimensions, packaging, labelling and instructions

-If you choose to work through a buying office, it is standard for them to create and manage the purchase agreement.
+If you choose to work through a buying office, it is standard for them to create and manage the purchase agreement on your behalf, ensuring that all commercial and technical details are correctly captured.

 .

-Payment options can be negotiated, and they can vary in different circumstances.
+Payment options can be negotiated, and they can vary in different circumstances – for example, depending on the size of your order, your history with the supplier, and how much risk each party is willing to accept.
 Most businesses that import products from China work based on the importer paying a deposit, and then later paying their balance shown on the bill of lading (once the Chinese supplier has shipped the goods from China to UK).

 I’ve included some examples of payment terms from ‘worst case’ for you to ‘best case’.